Material Exchange Format: Usage

 From 2004 onwards, MXF was in the process of evolving from standard to deployment.
 The breadth of the standard was subject to lead to interoperability problems, as vendors implement different parts of the standard or interpret misleading parts of the standard differently.

 MXF is fairly effective at the interchange of D10 (IMX) material, mainly because of the success of the Sony eVTR and Sony's eVTR RDD to SMPTE.
 Workflows combining the eVTR, Avid NLE systems, and broadcast servers using MXF in coordination with AAF are now possible.

 Long-GOP MPEG-2 material interchange between video servers is possible, as broadcasters develop application specifications they expect their vendors to implement.

 As of autumn 2005, there were major interoperability problems with MXF in broadcast post-production use.
 The two data-recording camera systems which produced MXF at that time, Sony's XDCAM and Panasonic's DVCPRO P2, produced mutually incompatible files due to opaque sub-format options obscured behind the MXF file extension.
 Without advanced tools, it was impossible to distinguish these incompatible formats.

-Additionally, many MXF systems produce split-file A/V (video and audio stored in separate files), and use a file naming convention which relies on randomly generated filenames to link them.
-Not only does this exacerbate the issue of knowing exactly what is in an MXF file without specialized tools, but it breaks the functionality of standard desktop computer techniques.
-These techniques are generally used to manipulate data on a level as fundamental as moving, copying, renaming, and deleting.
-Using a randomly generated filename is uninformative to the user, but changing the name breaks the loose database structure between files.

-One example problem that caused interoperability problems in 2004 was when popular MXF export tools (i.e. the ones that are free or cost the least) would not allow the user to create a stereo AES file within the MXF wrapper, nor allow the user to add a free-text annotation to the MXF file so created (in order, for instance, that the next user of the file be able to interpret his or her intentions).
-Thus, an MXF file received and unwrapped may reveal SMPTE D10 compliant essence with eight mono AES audio components; the recipient has no way of knowing whether these components are multiple stereo pairs, 5.1 or serve some other purpose.

 Some of the incompatibilities were addressed and ratified in the 2009 version of the standard.

 MXF is used as the audio and video packaging format for Digital Cinema Package (DCP).
 It is also used in the STANAG specification documents.

 The file extension for MXF files is ".mxf".
 The Macintosh File Type Code registered with Apple for MXF files is "mxf ", including a trailing space.